RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     -  If so, the right to sue in debt arises on the arrival of the due date.
   - DEPOSITS
     - Howe v Smith (1884) 27 Ch D 89
-      - ‘.. a deposit ... is, according to the ordinary interpretation of business men, a security for the completion of the purchase.’
+      - '.. a deposit ... is, according to the ordinary interpretation of business men, a security for the completion of the purchase.'
 (98, Bowen LJ)
     - Bot v Ristevski [1981] VR 120
-      - ‘I prefer to approach the problem by asking whether an unconditional right to recover and retain the deposit arose before the contract was discharged.
+      - 'I prefer to approach the problem by asking whether an unconditional right to recover and retain the deposit arose before the contract was discharged.
-      - If such a right did arise, it will survive the determination of the contract, and if the money has been paid before discharge the purchaser will not get it back, while if the money has not been paid before discharge the purchaser will be compelled to pay it.’
+      - If such a right did arise, it will survive the determination of the contract, and if the money has been paid before discharge the purchaser will not get it back, while if the money has not been paid before discharge the purchaser will be compelled to pay it.'
 (124-5, Brooking J)
   - INSTALMENTS
     - McDonald v Dennys Lascelles Ltd (1933) 48 CLR 457
       - Contract for the purchase of land by instalments.
       - Title transferred on payment of all instalments.
-        - ‘In Reynolds v.
-Fury, the Full Court of Victoria, after a very full examination of the authorities, decided that instalments of purchase money, which, by the conditions of a contract of sale of land are payable at fixed times before conveyance, become immediately recoverable as debts or liquidated demands, notwithstanding that the sale has not yet been completed by conveyance.’
+        - 'In Reynolds v.
+Fury, the Full Court of Victoria, after a very full examination of the authorities, decided that instalments of purchase money, which, by the conditions of a contract of sale of land are payable at fixed times before conveyance, become immediately recoverable as debts or liquidated demands, notwithstanding that the sale has not yet been completed by conveyance.'
 (476, Dixon J)
-      - ‘When a contract stipulates for payment of part of the purchase money in advance, the purchaser relying only on the vendor’s promise to give him a conveyance, the vendor is entitled to enforce payment before the time has arrived for conveying the land; yet his title to retain the money has been considered not to be absolute but conditional upon the subsequent completion of the contract.’
+      - 'When a contract stipulates for payment of part of the purchase money in advance, the purchaser relying only on the vendor's promise to give him a conveyance, the vendor is entitled to enforce payment before the time has arrived for conveying the land; yet his title to retain the money has been considered not to be absolute but conditional upon the subsequent completion of the contract.'
 (477, Dixon J)
 # Week 12: Introduction to remedies, Alternate causes of action (Not assessable)

 -  Introduction to damages and specific performance